Question: Why did the big freeze-over happen during the eye of the storm, and why was it then safe for Dr. Hall to continue his journey north?

 Answer: Hard to tell why, it was not depicted.
 During heavy storms, most people would be on call, attending watches in the engine room and bridges.
 They probably died during the storm (several causes, as such heavy trashing, being swept away, the cold) etc., but their bodies were not shown, as it was irrelevant to the plot.

-Question: How is it possible that at the end of the film, when the helicopters are arriving to New York, many people is coming out of the buildings.
+Question: How is it possible that at the end of the film, when the helicopters are arriving to New York, many people are coming out of the buildings.
 Aren't they supposed to be frozen?

 Answer: The people in the library were able to survive by making fires and so on - obviously these other people were equally resourceful.